Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to

 \begin{rem} By using the B\"{a}cklund transformation (\ref{dlydisLVBT1_alt}) and (\ref{dlydisLVBT2_alt}) instead of (\ref{dlydisLVBT1}) and (\ref{dlydisLVBT2}), the following Lax pair is obtained:

-However, by using the above Lax pair, we cannot construct the matrices $\bar{\mathcal{L}}_{1}(m)$ and $\bar{\mathcal{L}}_{2}(m)$.
-Because in equations (\ref{dlydisLVLax1_alt}) and (\ref{dlydisLVLax2_alt}), the upper indexes of $\psi$'s in the first and second terms on the left sides are not equal.
-Therefore, we need to select an appropriate B\"{a}cklund transformation to construct the Lax pair. \end{rem}
+However, by using the above Lax pair, we cannot construct the matrices $\bar{\mathcal{L}}_{1}(m)$ and $\bar{\mathcal{L}}_{2}(m)$, because the upper indexes of $\psi$'s in the first and second terms on the left-hand sides in equations (\ref{dlydisLVLax1_alt}) and (\ref{dlydisLVLax2_alt}) are not equal.
+If Lax pairs cannot be written in terms of matrices, it is difficult to compute traces and conserved quantities cannot be easily constructed using the method we use below.
+Therefore, it is necessary to select an appropriate B\"{a}cklund transformation to construct the Lax pair. \end{rem}

-Now, we construct conserved quantities by using the above Lax pair.
-We consider the case $\al\neq0$ and define a new linear operator
+Now, by using the above Lax pair, we construct conserved quantities as functions of $m$ under the $N$-periodic boundary condition in the spatial variable $n$.
+We consider the case $\alpha\neq0$ and define a new linear operator